chromium/chromium/docs/ios/infra.md

 be found in [src/ios/build/bots/scripts], which means changes to the test runner can be tested on the [try server].

-### Compiling with goma
+### Compiling with reclient

-Goma is the distributed build system used by Chromium.
+Reclient is the distributed build system used by Chromium.
 It reduces compilation time by avoiding recompilation of objects which have already been compiled elsewhere.

 ### Testing with swarming